FluBBaOfWard/NGPGBA/README.md

 ## How to use:

-When the emulator starts, you can either press L+R or tap on the screen to open up the menu.
+When the emulator starts, you press L+R to open up the menu.
-Now you can use the cross or touchscreen to navigate the menus, A or double tap to select an option, B or the top of the screen to go back a step.
+Now you can use the cross to navigate the menus, A to select an option, B to go back a step.

-To select between the tabs use R & L or the touchscreen.

 ## Menu: